This 1 Consumer Discretionary Stock Could Beat Earnings: Why It Should Be on Your Radar

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-AMC Entertainment (AMC) earns a #2 (Buy) right now and its Most Accurate Estimate sits at -$0.40 a share, just three days from its upcoming earnings release on November 1, 2021.
+Yeti (YETI) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.64 a share, just nine days from its upcoming earnings release on November 11, 2021.

-AMC Entertainment's Earnings ESP sits at 6.69%, which, as explained above, is calculated by taking the percentage difference between the -$0.40 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.42.
-AMC is also part of a large group of stocks that boast a positive ESP.
+Yeti's Earnings ESP sits at 5.11%, which, as explained above, is calculated by taking the percentage difference between the $0.64 Most Accurate Estimate and the Zacks Consensus Estimate of $0.61.
+YETI is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.